If you have a database disaster, who are you going to call?

 - There is no need to worry about having resources available during holidays, sickness, or training.

 - No worries about finding all the skills in a single person (often, the more comprehensive the range, the more shallow the skillset).

 - Save money on SQL Monitoring Licenses (it’s included in the service)

 - No more time wasted spending months recruiting for a DBA for them to leave after a few weeks for more money somewhere else.

-The easiest way to get started is to request a SQL Server Health check.
-We routinely provide this service to help clients work out where they are right now.
+We routinely provide this service to help clients work out where they are.
 We usually find something that needs to be sorted out urgently.

 In the past, we have found finance systems that have never had a backup taken and ‘domain users’ being given sysadmin permissions on SQL Server Instances.